Every story starts somewhere, and the tale of Lincoln City’s origins begins at the North Lincoln County Historical Museum.

-Japanese glass fishing floats, donated from the spectacular collection of Jim Watson, are a special feature of this gallery.
-This display includes many unusual examples produced in Japan for the fishing industry that have made their way to the Oregon Coast at the whim of wave and wind and are still celebrated today through the popular Finders Keepers program.
+In the windows to the museum, Japanese glass fishing floats, donated from the spectacular collection of Jim Watson, gleam and twinkle.
+This display includes many unusual examples produced in Japan for the fishing industry that have made their way to the Oregon Coast at the whim of wave and wind, an art form still celebrated today through our popular Finders Keepers program.